About the Hall

 2011 - Don Cherry & Ron MacLean headline a sold out dinner for the Hall of Fame at the Ambassador Hotel, raising $50,000 for the fundraising drive to find a new home.

-2012 - After months of negotiations; a proposed deal falls apart that would have seen the Hall of Fame relocate to downtown Kingston in the newly renovated Smith & Robinson building.
+2012 - President Mark Potter attempts to relocate the Hall of Fame to a prominent downtown Kingston.
+After months of negotiations, a proposed deal falls apart that would have seen the Hall of Fame site in the newly renovated Smith & Robinson building.

 2012 - City staff conclude that the 10,000 square foot York Street location is no longer safe to serve as the home for the Hall of Fame due to lack of maintenance, excessive cost to repair the roof and related mould issues.
 City staff offer to relocate the Hall to the Invista Centre, in a 1,250-square-foot space on the second floor.
 The Hall closes its doors at York and Alfred Streets, its home since 1965.